christophbittig/azure-docs.de-de/articles/azure-monitor/app/ilogger.md

             }
             finally
             {
-                // Explicitly call Flush() followed by delay is required in Console Apps.
+                // Explicitly call Flush() followed by Delay, as required in console apps.
-                // This is to ensure that even if application terminates, telemetry is sent to the back-end. channel.Flush();
+                // This ensures that even if the application terminates, telemetry is sent to the back end. channel.Flush();

                 await Task.Delay(TimeSpan.FromMilliseconds(1000));